qismib/BARBEQuE/README.md

 Rotation of the **second qubit** of [![](https://latex.codecogs.com/svg.latex?2\theta)](#) and measure along axis **b**

 ## Analysis
-By plotting two functions as a function of the angle, it is possible to observe in which regions the inequality is satisfied and in which it is violated.
+By plotting two functions as a function of the angle, it is possible to observe in which regions the inequality is satisfied (over 0) and in which it is violated (under 0).

 1. Local quantum simulation